anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

-# Personalized Product Recommendation System
+# Guidance for Enhancing Personalized Recommendation Systems with Amazon Bedrock

 ## Table of Contents